 According to Emergence Director, Martin Yuill, “one of the pillars of the Emergence incubator is to provide Canadian life science innovators and entrepreneurs with timely access to top-tier professional advisory services.”

-“In today’s increasingly hyper-competitive and global knowledge-based economy, having an IP strategy is critical to protect a venture’s value proposition, help define a company’s key points of differentiation, and offer protection to a startup’s competitive advantage,” Yuill says.
+“In today’s hyper-competitive global economy understanding the fundamentals of IP protection and having an IP strategy are critical to protecting a venture’s value proposition, helping define a company’s key points of differentiation, and offering protection to a startup’s competitive advantage,” Yuill says.